jvkiran/testrepo/src/data/termsLaunch.md

 For further information, please see [LexisNexis’ Privacy Policy](https://www.lexisnexis.com/en-us/privacy/default.page).

-## Commercial Use Policy
+#### 1.7 Commercial use policy

 Only in the event and for the time that you give us your consent we use your personal data and/or transmit it to our business partners DEX Pte.
 Ltd. (Singapore), BigchainDB GmbH, Interplanetary Database Foundation e.V. and Fractal (each Berlin, Germany), in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange that you may participate in with us through this Service or to market and promote our respective products and services.

 You may view, withdraw and (re-)give your declaration of consent at any time by sending an e-mail to the provider of this Service.
 To withdraw your consent, you may also contact us under the address published in the footer of the e-mail/imprint/legal notice.

-## Right of access to and correction of personal data
+#### 1.8 Right of access to and correction of personal data

 You have the right to be informed about your personal data in our possession or under our control, their origin and addressee and the purpose of data processing as well as the right to correction of those data at any time.
 For further questions and questions concerning personal data, feel free to contact us under the address published in the imprint/legal notice.

-## Objection to commercial mails
+#### 1.9 Objection to commercial mails

 The providers of this Service or the information, products or services featured on this Website may publish their contact information in the Footer of e-mails/Legal Note/Imprint.
 The use of such contact information by third parties for the purpose of distributing unsolicited advertisements or other commercial information is prohibited.
 The operators of this Service reserve the right to take legal measures in case of being sent unsolicited commercial information, e.g. spam mails etc.

-## Amendment of this Privacy Policy
+#### 1.10 Amendment of this privacy policy

 We may amend this Privacy Policy from time to time and will make available the updated Privacy Policy via e-mail.
 Each time we collect, process, use or disclose personal data, the latest version of this Privacy Policy in force at the time will apply.

-# Privacy Policy EU
+### 2. Privacy Policy EU

 Ocean Protocol Foundation Ltd. (“**Ocean Protocol Foundation**”, “**we**”, “**us**” or “**our**”) is a Singapore based non-profit company limited by guarantee having its registered address at 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439.
-Its mandate is to ensure open access to the Ocean Protocol and the Ocean Protocol platform, operate the pre-launch token exchange and network launch token exchange for Ocean Tokens (“**Tokens**”), including its onboarding, provide long-term governance, community and ecosystem, and be a custodian of funds raised (the “**Services**”).
+Its mandate is to ensure open access to the Ocean Protocol and the Ocean Protocol platform, operate the launch token exchange and network launch token exchange for Ocean Tokens (“**Tokens**”), including its onboarding, provide long-term governance, community and ecosystem, and be a custodian of funds raised (the “**Services**”).
 DEX Pte.
 Ltd. and BigchainDB GmBH are the founders of Ocean Protocol Foundation.

 Ocean Protocol Foundation is committed to demonstrating the highest level of integrity in dealing with our customers, investors and other business partners.
 When you are using Ocean Protocol Foundation’s Services and electronic media, we may collect, process and/or disclose data that identify you or make you identifiable (“**Personal Data**“) in accordance with this privacy policy (“**Policy**”).
 Further, we may either receive your Personal Data directly from you when you are sending e-mails to us or provide your Personal Data otherwise in the course of other interactions with us, or indirectly from third parties who legally provide your Personal Data to us.